christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 #### Introduction

 Much of what we know about history from antiquity is fabricated.
-The Ptolemaic Greco-Egyptian-Persian-Roman elite were Sarmatian warlords.
-Egypt, Persia, Greece, Rome, India, etc., were under the suzerainty of Iranian-Scythian elites since at least the 17th century BC with the Hyksos (Heka-Khasut means "Rulers of Foreign Lands" and Khasut is a cognate of Scythian/Saka, Scyth, Scoloti).
+The Ptolemaic Greco-Egyptian-Persian-Roman elite were Sarmatian/Saka warlords who ruled through proxy dynasties.
+Egypt, Persia, Greece, Rome, India, etc., were all under the suzerainty of Iranian-Scythian elites since at least the 17th century BC with the Hyksos (Heka-Khasut means "Rulers of Foreign Lands" and Khasut is a cognate of Scythian/Saka, Scyth, Scoloti).

 The Scythian tribe called the Sarmatians (also called Sauromatians - compare this to Sumerian "sar" (king)) were a nomadic Indo-Iranian warrior elite from the Pontic steppe (modern Ukraine/Russia).
 The domestication of the horse and invention of the chariot allowed them to travel vast distances.
-They were not just another tribe—they were a priesthood of dragon-worshipping kings.
+They were a priesthood of dragon/serpent-worshipping kings.

+Timeline:

+-Gutian Dynasty (2150 BC) – First Scythian rulers of Mesopotamia.\
+-The Hyksos (1650–1550 BC) – Scythian Pharaohs of Egypt\
+The Hittites (1600–1200 BC) – Scythians in Anatolia\
+-Mitanni (1500 BC) – Scythian horse lords in Syria.\
+-Vedic India (1500 BC) – Scythian chariot kings.\
+-"Sea Peoples" collapse Mediterranean empires (Scythian mercenaries) (1200 BC)

 ![Fig.1.1](/images/SauromatesII.jpg){:width="400px"}